dtgazmuri/SoftwareEngineering/Retrospective/SPG_Retrospective4.md

 - E2E testing done

-> In this sprint number 3, we have revised our DoD with respect to sprint number 2, in order to consider also E2E testing as part of DoD.
+> In this sprint number 4 we have used the same DoD used in the previous sprint.

 ### Detailed statistics